apache/cloudstack-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 router.
 Network Tiers provide inexpensive, low latency Network connectivity to other Network Tiers within the VPC.

 #.
-Log in to the CloudStack UI as an administrator or end user.
+Log in to the CloudStack UI as an administrator or end User.

 #.
 In the left navigation, choose Network.

 #.
 In the Select view, select VPC.

-   All the VPC that you have created for the account is listed in the page.
+   All the VPC that you have created for the Account is listed in the page.

    .. note::
-      The end users can see their own VPCs, while root and domain admin can see any VPC they are authorized to see.
+      The end Users can see their own VPCs, while root and domain admin can see any VPC they are authorized to see.

 #.
 Click the Configure button of the VPC for which you want to set up